MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 - *Why do you need to add the global admin running the Alignment Tool as a group owner in groups that have no owner with Microsoft 365 group creation rights?*

   This change is done for either (1) groups without any owners, or (2) groups with owners, but none have Microsoft 365 Group creation rights.
-To make a Yammer group an Office 365-connected group, it is necessary to have at least one group owner with Microsoft 365 Group creation rights.
-Because global admins have Microsoft 365 Group creation rights, adding the global admin as a group owner helps ensure that the group can become Office 365-connected.
+To make a Yammer group a Microsoft 365-connected group, it is necessary to have at least one group owner with Microsoft 365 Group creation rights.
+Because global admins have Microsoft 365 Group creation rights, adding the global admin as a group owner helps ensure that the group can become Microsoft 365-connected.

 - *What should I do about my groups without owners with Microsoft 365 group creation rights?*